-Perhaps the reverse of a jewel, naturalistically enamelled with the story of Diana and Acteon, diameter 3.5cm.
+The roundel is naturalistically enamelled with the story of Diana and Actaeon, and was perhaps originally the reverse of a jewel, diameter 3.5cm.

-To the Romans, Diana was the goddess of hunting.
-Acteon was a huntsman who spied upon Diana whilst she bathed.
-On discovering him, the furious goddess turned Acteon into a stag and set his own hunting dogs to kill him.
+Actaeon was a huntsman who chanced upon Diana whilst she was bathing.
+On discovering him, the furious goddess turned him into a stag and set his own hunting dogs to kill him.